Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

    Curve Display panel.

-When in Edit mode, the Properties Shelf :kbd:`N` contains options in the *Curve Display* panel for how curves are displayed in the 3D viewport.
+When in Edit Mode, the Properties Shelf :kbd:`N` contains options in the *Curve Display* panel for how curves are displayed in the 3D viewport.

 Handles